NickWentworth/portfolio/src/posts/chess/2-move-generation.md

 ## Pawns

-Although `Pawn`s are technically jumping pieces, they have some extra rules to them.
+Although the `Pawn` is technically a jumping piece, it have some extra rules to consider.
 Let's split up pawn moves into 3 categories:

 1. Single advancement
     - The simplest type of pawn move and nearly the same as for other jumping pieces.
 Shift the pawn in the correct direction, `Direction::N` for `White`, `Direction::S` for `Black`.
     - The only difference here is we want to mask out ALL other pieces, because a pawn advancement cannot take opposing pieces either.
 2. Double advancement
-    - Same as single advancement, except only consider a double move if the pawn is on its home rank and the single move was successful after the masking.
+    - Same as single advancement, except only consider a double move if the pawn is on its home rank and the single move was able to be made.
     - In practice, this is done by simply taking the resulting single advancement bitboard and shifting it in that same direction again.
 If the single board was empty, the double will be as well.
 3. Diagonal attack
     - Again, do the shift to get the resulting destination, this time mask for ONLY opposing pieces, as the diagonal move can only attack.